data.table internalsR/spread2.R

 This is intended to be used for situations where external events happen during

-event, or where one or more arguments to the spread2
+a spread2 event, or where one or more arguments to the spread2 function

 new set of conditions arise due to a change in weather.

-here is slightly different than in the spread
+asymmetry here is slightly different than in the spread function,

 following two qualities: $$mean(spreadProb) = mean(ajustedSpreadProb)$$ and